Where is the WAC office located and what are your office hours?

 How do I know who was awarded grants in the various categories?

-Under Grant Programs in the menu, choose Grants Awarded.
+In the Grants menu, choose Grants Awarded.

 Where can I get a copy of the WAC logo for my publication and/or promotional materials?

 Various versions of the logo are available for you to download here.

 Where does the money for grants come from?